t0ll1v3r/EC413/Verilog/BuildingAdders/LabDescription.md

 ### For Readers

-This repository contains my solution for **EC413 Computer Organization - Lab 3: Verilog Adders Design and Analysis**.
+This folder contains my solution for **EC413 Computer Organization - Lab 3: Verilog Adders Design and Analysis**.
 The objective of this lab is to gain experience with Structural Verilog, hierarchical design, and performance evaluation of different types of adders.

 ### Overview